siemaszleon/newsano/CONTRIBUTING.md

 You can always take a look on [real life example](https://github.com/schibsted-seals/newsano/blob/master/app/public/articles/lillehammer/index.html).

 When your pull request be accepted, you will see your work on our [QA environment](http://newsano-dev.seals.schibsted.pl/).
+Best one will be visible on [production site](http://newsano-prod.seals.schibsted.pl/).